dart-archive/www.dartlang.org/src/site/docs/tutorials/index.markdown

 {% capture whats_the_point %}

-* Page highlights are shown here.
+* This blue box shows page highlights.
 * Learn Dart here: No web experience required.
 * Dart is an open-source platform for building structured HTML5 web apps.